Matt Olson Player Props: Braves vs. Astros

-On Friday, Matt Olson (on the back of going 0-for-4) and the Atlanta Braves play the Houston Astros, whose starting pitcher will be Hunter Brown.
+On Saturday, Matt Olson (.304 on-base percentage in past 10 games, 72 points below season-long percentage) and the Atlanta Braves face the Houston Astros, whose starting pitcher will be Framber Valdez.
 First pitch is at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Astros.

 Matt Olson Game Info & Props vs. the Astros